p4ndev/data-structure-algorithms/Turing/Final-II/readme.txt

-Given an array, we should count differences but show max occurrence since it less than other found, case didn't find show -1.
+Given an array, we should count differences but show max occurrence since it less than other found.

 arr = [1,2,2,2,3,3]
 [2, 3]

 arr = [1,2,2,3,4)
 [2,2]

-arr = [1,2,3,4,5)
--1